SiddhantBohra/TheEdit/README.md

 # TheEdit
-The basic Text Editor made using Tkinter
+:clipboard: The basic Text Editor made using Tkinter